 - Ensures the building(s) and grounds are safe and that drills- evacuations- and other emergency activities conform to state directives.

-- Assures the allocation of instructional resources for optimum teaching and learning. (supplies- equipment- space- etc.)
+- Assures the allocation of instructional resources for optimum teaching and learning (such as supplies- equipment- space- etc.)

 - When appropriate- ensures a quality food service program.